SongBloom: Coherent Song Generation via Interleaved Autoregressive Sketching and Diffusion Refinement: Introduction

 Music, as one of the most expressive forms of human art, serves as a universal language that transcends cultural and linguistic boundaries.
 Lyric-to-song generation, which involves producing both vocals and accompaniment from given lyrics, requires comprehensive modeling of diverse musical elements, including instrumentation, vocal expressiveness, structural arrangement, and emotional dynamics.
 These complexities pose significant challenges for existing generative approaches~\cite{briot2020deep,hernandez2022music}.
 In particular, end-to-end models that directly synthesize music face considerable challenges in maintaining sound quality, as music’s wide frequency range and complex temporal dynamics impose stringent demands on generative fidelity and model capacity.

 Advanced approaches to long-form generation typically adopt either a unified non-autoregressive (NAR) architecture~\cite{ning2025diffrhythm} that models the entire process with a diffusion transformer, or an autoregressive (AR) framework~\cite {yuan2025yuescalingopenfoundation, yang2025songeditor} that employs language models (LMs) and separates the generation into semantic and acoustic stages.
-However, NAR models often struggle to capture precise alignments between phonemes and audio frames, whereas AR approaches sometimes fail to maintain musical consistency over long-range temporal dependencies and lose acoustic details, resulting in weak musicality and degraded audio quality.
+However, NAR models often struggle to capture precise alignments between phonemes and audio frames, whereas AR approaches typically predict quantized tokens that suffer from low bitrates, resulting in weak musicality and degraded audio quality.

 To address these challenges, we propose SongBloom, a novel lyric-to-song generation approach that combines the strengths of both AR and NAR approaches.
 SongBloom is built upon an autoregressive diffusion architecture~\cite{li2024autoregressive}, which is well-suited for continuous-valued modalities such as music and speech, and has shown strong scalability and robust long-range generation capabilities~\cite{jia2025ditar} comparable to that of audio language models.
 Given structured lyrics and a 10-second reference audio clip, SongBloom can generate full-length songs with diverse sections up to 150 seconds long.